Guides

 • You need enterprise security.
 SOC 2 Type II, VPC deployment, immutable audit logs, RBAC, and 99.99% SLA are available. testRigor offers SOC 2 but fewer deployment options.

 • You want no vendor lock-in.
-YAML specs are portable. testRigor's plain English tests are platform-specific.
+YAML specs are portable. testRigor's tests exist only in their cloud with no export.

 • You need cross-browser with Playwright.
 Shiplight runs on Playwright, supporting Chrome, Firefox, and Safari/WebKit. testRigor has broader combinations but uses its own execution engine.